chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 A `NotebookController` is responsible for taking a **code cell** and executing the code to produce some or no outputs.

 A controller is directly associated with a notebook serializer and a type of notebook by setting the `NotebookController#notebookType` property on creation of the controller.
-Then the controller is registered globally by pushing the controller onto the extension subscriptions on activate of the extension.
+Then the controller is registered globally by pushing the controller onto the 插件 subscriptions on activate of the 插件.

 ```ts
 export function activate(context: vscode.ExtensionContext) {